malaria-atlas-project/generic-mbg/README.rst

   is on a 5km grid, and you use ``-r 5``, the maps will be rendered on a 25km grid, then interpolated back to a 5km grid when it is time to produce the output ASCIIs.
 Small values are good but slow.
 1 is best.

+  NOTE: If you use a value greater than one, you may see occasional small, negative pixels and possibly larger errors due to edge effects.
+These are nothing to worry about.

 * ``-t`` or ``--thin`` : The factor by which to thin the MCMC trace stored in the database.
   If you use ``-t 10``, only every 10th stored MCMC iteration will be used to produce the maps.